 Wet paper and cardboard can also stick to the machinery and clog up the system at the recycling plant.
 Therefore, we cannot remove wet cardboard placed next to your bin either.

-What should I not put in the recycling bin?
+What can I not put in my recycling bin?

-We are unable to take the items listed below in your recycling bin.
-However, some of the items can be recycled at other locations.
+We are unable to take the items listed below in your recycling bin, but some of the items can be recycled at other locations.

-What if I cannot manage to move my bin?
+What if I can't manage to move my bin?